 My rating: 4 of 5 stars

 This is a primer for undergraduates on the major schools of modern literary theory.
-Its survey is as follows, in order of their appearance in the book, which Parker cleverly arranges according to the chronological order of their impact in American English departments:
+Parker cleverly arranges his survey of theoretical schools according to the chronological order of their impact in American English departments, as follows:

 • New Criticism

 • postcolonial and race studies

 Parker is very good at introducing these theories’ inner logic, and he also explains difficult concepts in plain language without detracting from their actual complexity.
 He is disarmingly frank, explaining to readers why most of the theories studied will be secular and leftist, but also fair and judicious.
 He goes out of his way, for instance, not to repeat the usual myths about New Criticism that provided two generations of poststructuralists with simplistic straw-man arguments, and yet he also brings the needed political critique to New Criticism as well.
 His examples of how to “apply” the various critical schools to individual texts are clearly explained, and his classroom anecdotes make the work of interpretation feel situated and even dramatic.